Inauguration of the Commonwealth: Conception

 Inauguration of the Commonwealth was produced by the Limelight Department of the Salvation Army.
 The Limelight Department of the Salvation Army was formed in 1891.
 This corresponded with the founder of the Salvation Army, William Booth, touring Australia for the first time.
 The Limelight Department was established to create a means by which the Salvation Army could proliferate its message across Australia to a wide audience.

 The director of Inauguration of the Commonwealth, Joseph Perry, was appointed equipment operator of the Limelight Department soon after its establishment.
 In this role, he at first directed picture-slide presentations which illustrated the Salvation Army's purpose, and garnered the public to donate to the cause.

 Perry directed his first film in 1897, following the Limelight Department obtaining a Lumiere cinematograph camera and projector.
 Perry directed several films in the four years prior to Inauguration of the Commonwealth, the majority of them illustrating Biblical events.

 The Limelight Department of the Salvation Army soon became Australia's largest film producer.
 Perry and his film crew, known as the First Biorama Company, toured around Australia for months on end presenting films to the public about the Salvation Army in order to build a national identity for the Salvation Army in Australia.

 The production of Inauguration of the Commonwealth was commissioned by the New South Wales Premier, Sir William Lyne, in late 1900 as a means of presenting the planned parade for the Federation of Australia to rest of the British Empire.

-As The Sydney Morning Herald on the 12th of November 1900 reported:“The Premier is of the opinion that the occasion will lend itself to the production of a number of splendid views, and is hopeful that full advantage will be taken of it to secure films that will be viewed with considerable interest by people throughout the British Empire.”
+As The Sydney Morning Herald on 12 November 1900 reported:“The Premier is of the opinion that the occasion will lend itself to the production of a number of splendid views, and is hopeful that full advantage will be taken of it to secure films that will be viewed with considerable interest by people throughout the British Empire.”